 Moments only capture heart rate, HRV, and skin temperature.
 If the device moves even the slightest amount during a 20-minute recording session, you get zero HRV data.

 HRV training sessions don’t impact any overall scores either.
-You’d think that restorative breathwork would improve recovery.
+You’d think that restorative breathwork would improve recovery (it does affect HRV).

 No fault of their own, but rings need sizing.